RaccoonlabDev/mini_v2_node/README.md

 # Mini v2 node Cyphal/DroneCAN application template

-This repository introduces a simple Cyphal/DroneCAN application written for the [RL Mini v2](https://docs.raccoonlab.co/guide/can_pwm/can_pwm_mini_v2.html) and [RL Micro](https://docs.raccoonlab.co/guide/can_pwm/can_pwm_micro.html) nodes.
+This repository introduces a simple and ready-to-use Cyphal/DroneCAN application template written for the [RL Mini v2](https://docs.raccoonlab.co/guide/can_pwm/can_pwm_mini_v2.html) and [RL Micro](https://docs.raccoonlab.co/guide/can_pwm/can_pwm_micro.html) nodes.
 Based on this project you can write your custom application if the original CAN-PWM convertor application doesn't suit your requirements.

 | View | Top view | Bot view |
 | ---- | --- | ------ |